 - Driver's License or other photo ID **AND** social security card or birth certificate (the first is a valid ID with a photo to verify you are you, and the second is to show that you have the right to work in the US).

 - F1 and J1 Visa Holding International Students: Passport **AND** 1-94 Card.

 We need to see the original, official documents -- we cannot process employment using copies.
 If you cannot produce the proper ID, we cannot process your paperwork, and you will not be eligible to be paid.

 The other requirement for employment for any graduate assistant is the Legal Issues Training, which must be completed in order to continue payment beyond your first pay check.
 This training is not onerous; most students have told us it takes them 30 to 60 minutes total.
 The training is on-line, and there is a quiz for you to take at the end, which lets us know you completed the training.

 Assistantships within your home departments

 Departments with graduate programs have graduate assistantships available for a number of their full time students.
-You should contact your program director to inquire about availability.
+If you don't hear about an assistantship shortly after you are admitted, you should contact your program director to inquire about availability.
 These assistantships are usually teaching related (GTA) or research related (RA), but sometimes a departmental graduate assistant will perform an administrative function (GA).